-This comprehensive tour (7 days & 6 nights!) of Scotland's Highlands and Islands is the perfect balance of discovery, travel and hospitality.
-Travelling in a small group you'll experience a magical blend of island life, historic castles and pre-historic legend.
+This comprehensive 7 day tour of Scotland's Highlands and Islands is the perfect balance of discovery, travel and hospitality.
+Travelling in a small group you'll experience a magical blend of island life, historic castles and ancient legend.
 Price includes your accommodation & breakfast.
 This is the best extended tour for the Far North of Scotland!
-Departs Mondays from May to September.
+Departs Mondays from May to September from Edinburgh.

 Day One - Edinburgh to Oban

 From Edinburgh we travel westwards across Scotland to reach Glasgow, Scotland’s most populous city.
 Turning North we enter the Loch Lomond and Trossachs National Park, a natural wonder that is just waiting to be discovered.
 The "bonnie, bonnie banks" of Loch Lomond is a real highlight.
 This is Britain's largest lake and also one of Scotland's loveliest.
 It has 30 islands, including one inhabited by a colony of wallabies!